plumvillage/newsletter/src/en/articles/br-troi-duc-niem--i-have-a-dream.md

 *I have a dream that bells of mindfulness, of awakening, climate justice and peace will sound everywhere in the world, from every hill top, in every town, from countless temples and churches, and in many people’s hearts.*

 *I have a dream that people of different faiths in many villages and cities around the world will come together to listen to these bells of mindfulness, stopping to pray, practice, and recite the global ethics trainings together, and listen deeply to each other.
-Listening to each other’s suffering, joy, and insights into what we can contribute to transform this crisis, and then acting together locally to make it happen.*
+Listening to each other’s suffering, joy, and insights into what we can contribute to transform this crisis, and then acting together to make it happen.*

 *I have a dream that more and more people every day will realize that this planet Earth* is *the Kingdom of God,* is *the Pure Land,* is *a most precious jewel of the cosmos, and that they fall in love deeply with Mother Earth and find true peace in their hearts.*